 Red and white wines have both similarities and differences.
 The type of grapes used and the way they are fermented and stored differs for both these varieties.

-Their storage processes are also different.
+- Storage: Their storage processes are also different.
 While red wine is matured in oak barrels, white wine is aged in cast iron vessels at times.
 It is also said that red wine is made with significantly fewer sulfites and sugar than the other versions.
 However, more research is warranted in this regard.
 These compounds may cause headaches, stomach pain, and diarrhea in some people.
-Moreover, red wine has a rich and bitter taste while white wine has a sharp and citrusy flavor.
+Red wine has a rich and bitter taste while white wine has a sharp and citrusy flavor.
 However, some varieties of white wine are sweet or mellow and a few varieties of red wines are sweet and also acidic.
 The taste totally depends on various factors like processing, aging, and storage.

-You can find different varieties of red and white wines depending on their alcohol content, the grapes used, and the flavors added.
+You can find different varieties of red and white wines depending on their alcohol content and the grapes used .
 Let us check them out in the following section.

 Types Of Red Wine And White Wine

 It is one of the world’s most widely recognized full-bodied (more than 13.5% alcohol) red wines.
 It pairs well with a short rib, lamb, or burger.

 It tastes like cherries and chocolate.
 This dark-blue wine does not leave your mouth dry and goes well with spaghetti, pizza, or chicken.

 This beverage comes with concentrated and juicy fruit flavors.
 It is made from black-skinned grapes and goes well with pasta or pork ribs.